r4ruk/openrelik-pipeline/README.md

 You can configure them to run automatically by going to `Server Events` in the Velociraptor GUI and adding them to the server event monitoring table.

 By default, they are configured to run when the `Windows.KapeFiles.Targets` artifact completes on an endpoint.

+It will zip up the collection, and send it through the pipeline into OpenRelik for processing.

 ------------------------------